Nintorch/GMoM-disassembly/README.md

 where you unzipped/cloned the disassembly under the name of "rom.nes" and run compare.bat.

-I chose 64tass and not any other popular assembler (asm6 or nesasm) because I want the disassembly to be more "user friendly" (check out [64tass documentation](https://tass64.sourceforge.net/) for all the features it can offer, for example the user can use custom encodings to map characters and escape sequences to byte values and
+I chose 64tass and not any other popular assembler (asm6 or nesasm) because I want the assembler to be both powerful and more "user-friendly" (check out [64tass documentation](https://tass64.sourceforge.net/) for all the features it can offer, for example the user can use custom encodings to map characters and escape sequences to byte values and